Expand verb vocabulary with this open-ended task.

 - for whole-class review (via smartboard.)

 Assist your struggling students by using the Google Slides version of these templates.
-You might adjust the number of verbs students need to brainstorm on each slide or you could remove the section where they have to write a sentence.
+You might adjust the number of verbs students need to brainstorm on each slide or remove the section where they must write a sentence.

 Similarly, those students who crave a challenge could be required to brainstorm more than four verbs.
 You might also modify the descriptors or the sample verb to make the language more advanced.